World shares mixed amid hopes for business pickup; oil slides

 Oil slid below $30 a barrel as crude stocks rose and gasoline demand remained below normal seasonal levels, snapping a six-day winning streak for Brent futures that helped the global benchmark almost double in price from a 21-year low on April 22.

-U.S. crude inventories USOILC=ECI rose by 4.6 million barrels in the week to May 1 to 532.2 million barrels, compared with analysts’ expectations in a Reuters poll for a 7.8 million-barrel rise.
-[EIA/S]
+U.S. crude inventories rose by 4.6 million barrels in the week to May 1 to 532.2 million barrels, compared with analysts’ expectations in a Reuters poll for a 7.8 million-barrel rise.

 Healthcare stocks .SXDP rose in Europe on the back of better-than-expected quarterly results from Denmark’s Novo Nordisk (NOVOb.CO) and German dialysis specialist Fresenius Medical Care (FMEG.DE).